lbrown1591/csa-associate/notes/security-iam-compliance/IAM.md

 - You can only view the secret access key once.
 - ALWAYS enable MFA on the root account.
 - You can customize password requirements and rotation/expiration policies.
+- Roles are more secure than storing credentials on EC2 instances.
+- Roles are easier to manage.
+- Roles are global.
+- Roles can be assigned to EC2 instances after creation using either the console or command line.

 ## What is it?